ColinMasucci/TechnicalGameDev/README.md

 Extract the zip file, set environment path to PATH=%PATH%;$(solutiondir)libraries/SFML-3.0.0/bin in the properties tab under debugging Visual Studio 2022 (right click Project 3 to see the properties tab at the very bottom) and run the program in release mode

 PLAYER 1 CONTROLS:
-Use WASD to move
+Use WASD to move.
  Use Q to shoot laser in the facing direction

 PLAYER 2 CONTROLS:
-Use UP, DOWN, LEFT, RIGHT to move
+Use UP, DOWN, LEFT, RIGHT to move.
  Use Right CTRL to place bomb around the player

 TEAM: Avi - apal1@wpi.edu, Colin Masucci - cemasucci@wpi.edu